Greenstone tutorial exercise

 into the Source URL box.
 There are several other options that govern how the download process proceeds.
 To see a description of an option, hover the mouse over it and a tooltip will appear.
 To copy just the citizens section of the website, switch on the Only files below URL option by checking its box and set the Download Depth option to 1.
 If you don't do this (or if you miss out the terminating "/" in the URL), the downloading process will follow links to other areas of the englishhistory.net website and grab those as well.
 Also switch on the Only files within site option to avoid downloading any items on the site pages that actually emanate from outside it (like google ads).

 - If your computer is behind a firewall or proxy server, you will need to edit the proxy settings in the Librarian Interface.
 Click the <Configure Proxy...> button.
 Switch on the Use proxy connection? checkbox.
-Enter the proxy server address and port number in the HTTP Proxy Host: and Port: boxes.URLs that start with https, or URLs that resolve to https, will additionally need the HTTPS Proxy Host: and corresponding Port: filled in too, before web pages can be downloaded from there.Websites at https URLs often have a security certificate, but not always.
+Enter the proxy server address and port number in the HTTP Proxy Host: and Port: boxes.URLs that start with https, or URLs that resolve to https, will additionally need the HTTP Proxy Host: and corresponding Port: filled in too, before web pages can be downloaded from there.Websites at https URLs often have a security certificate, but not always.
 For instance, https://englishhistory.net does not have one.
-To instruct GLI to nevertheless download pages from https URLs that don't have a security certificate, you'll also need to switch on the No certificate checking for HTTPS downloads checkbox.Once you've finished configuring the proxy settings, click <OK> to close the dialog.
+To instruct GLI to nevertheless download pages from https URLs that don't have a security certificate, you'll also need to switch on the No certificate checking (effective on 'https' URLs) checkbox.Once you've finished configuring the proxy settings, click <OK> to close the dialog.

 - Now click <Download>.
 If you have set proxy information in Preferences..., a popup will ask for your user name and password.
 If you're on Windows Vista or later, Windows may show a popup message asking whether you wish to block or unblock the download.
 In such a case, choose to unblock.
 With proxy settings turned on, it may take a short while before GLI starts downloading.
 Once the download has started, a progress bar appears in the lower half of the panel that reports on how the downloading process is doing.

 More detailed information can be obtained by clicking <View Log>.
-The process can be stopped altogether by clicking <Close>.
+The process can be paused and restarted as needed, or stopped altogether by clicking <Close>.
 Downloading can be a lengthy process involving multiple sites, and so Greenstone allows additional downloads to be queued up.
 When new URLs are pasted into the url box and <Download> clicked, a new progress bar is appended to those already present in the lower half of the panel.
 When the currently active download item completes, the next is started automatically.

 - Switch to the Create panel to build and preview the collection.
 It is smaller than the previous collection because we included only the citizens files.
 However, these now represent the latest versions of the documents.